cityofcapetown/data-standards/README.md

 * Authentication & Authorisation
 * Documentation

-As a start use the following template when adding information to each topic.
-Feel free to submit additional deaders or content
+As a start the following template wis used for each topic.
+Feel free to submit additional headers or content

 ```
 # {Topic}

 ## What is it?

-## Why ask for it?

-## Deliverable

-If a data project is being done for you:

-If you are delivering the data project:

 ## Standard